 - 7.1 Where it is identified through moderation by external examiners, or other means, that a group of students has been adversely affected in an assessment (e.g. by concerns regarding marking standards, flawed assessment brief/examination question, disruption in an examination etc), the impact on students should be discussed and the marks adjusted as appropriate by the Unit Board. - 7.2 The adjustment of marks in such cases must always be evidence-based.
-For example, in the case of a piece of coursework being over or under marked, evidence might arise during sampling by the external examiner. - 7.3 In the case of a disruption during an examination, the report of the invigilator should provide such evidence. - 7.4 Where all students are judged to have been adversely affected in an assessment, the Unit Board would normally take one of the following approaches: - a) adjust all marks for the assessment in question equally by adding an agreed number of marks or a percentage increase; - b) offer students the option to sit or submit the assessment as if for the first time. - 7.5 Moderation by external examiners should not normally result in recommendations to change the marks of individual students unless a genuine error in marking has been identified (e.g. a miscalculation).
-Individual marks can only be changed if all student work in the same group has been reviewed to ensure that no student would be unfairly advantaged or disadvantaged by the change. - 7.6 Where Assessment Boards approve the adjustment of marks, whether for the cohort or for individuals, the rationale must be clearly recorded in the minutes.
+For example, in the case of a piece of coursework being over or under marked, evidence might arise during sampling by the external examiner.5 - 7.3 In the case of a disruption during an examination, the report of the invigilator should provide such evidence. - 7.4 Where all students are judged to have been adversely affected in an assessment, the Unit Board would normally take one of the following approaches: - a) adjust all marks for the assessment in question equally by adding an agreed number of marks or a percentage increase; - b) offer students the option to sit or submit the assessment as if for the first time. - 7.5 Moderation by external examiners should not normally result in recommendations to change the marks of individual students unless a genuine error in marking has been identified (e.g. a miscalculation).
+Individual marks can only be changed if all student work in the same group has been reviewed to ensure that no student would be unfairly advantaged or disadvantaged by the change.